blabla1337/skf-flask/skf/markdown/knowledge_base/76-knowledge_base--Possible_attackers_of_the_application_must_be_documented.--.md

 **Solution:**

 The possible attackers needs to be monitored as much as possible.
 This information is crucial for forensics and law enforcements.

+Recommended knowlege-base items:
+- Audit logs
+- User credentials in audit logs
+- Log injection